Our Projects

 “My Homes” Australasia Limited, a charity set up by a local architect is about to construct over 50 low cost houses in North Fremantle, Victoria Park and Woodbridge.
 The “My Home” project is based on the Housing First principle that has been shown to be World’s Best Practice with an 80% success rate, i.e. people do not regress back to homelessness.
 The project aims to construct low cost sustainable houses, in small clusters within landscaped grounds integrated into the local community.
 The housing will be constructed on land provided at negligible cost by the state government that is earmarked for future use but available for at least 15 years.
 Funding from the private sector is required for construction and furnishing of the houses.

 Once constructed, the houses will be managed by a Community Housing Provider (CHP) engaged and experienced in this work.
 The CHP will collect the rent, which will be set at an affordable proportion of the tenant’s income, maintain the houses and provide other support to the occupants.
 Land has already been made available in North Fremantle, Victoria Park, Woodbridge and Maddington for the project.
-The first group of 18 houses will be constructed in North Fremantle commencing in early 2021.
+The first group of 18 houses were completed in June 2023 and eighteen homeless older women moved in over the next few months.
+Rotary gave every new resident a welcome pack which included food and toiletries.

-Rotary has undertaken to support this project and make these houses into homes by providing furniture and household items to the houses being constructed by “My Home”.
+Rotary undertook to support this project and make these houses into homes by providing furniture and household items to the houses constructed by “My Home”.
 The Rotary Club of Osborne Park were instrumental in initiating the project which has been embraced be several Rotary Clubs in Western Australia.
+Further small groups of houses are planned to be constructed over the next few years and Rotary will be there to assist.

 Interplast